Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Introduction

 \section{Introduction}

-Chess is a deep well of ideas for mathematical problems, inspiring entire textbooks such as \cite{Watkins} and \cite{Petkovic}.
-A famous problem is the $n$ queens problem, originally proposed by Bezzel under the pen-name ``Schadenfreude" in \cite{Bezzel1848}, which considers the maximum number of safe squares on an $n \times n$ chess board when placing $n$ queens.
-This problem has attracted substantial interest, described in \cite{Bell09}, but the solution is only known for small $n$, as shown in \cite{LV}.
-A similar problem is the dominating queens problem, which looks at the minimum number of queens required to cover an $n \times n$ chess board.
-In 2020, Miller, Sheng, and Turek showed in \cite{MST21} that for an $n \times n$ board with $n$ randomly placed rooks, the percentage of safe squares converges to $1/e^2$ as $n\to \infty$.
-Inspired by this paper, we adopt their techniques to several generalizations of the problem.
-We begin by restating some of their key definitions and notation. \begin{definition} A board configuration, denoted $\B$, is a choice of placements of attacking pieces.
+Chess is a deep well of ideas for mathematical problems, inspiring entire textbooks such as \cite{Wat04} and \cite{Pet11}.
+A particularly famous problem is the $n$ queens problem, originally proposed by Bezzel under the pen-name ``Schadenfreude" in \cite{Bez48}, which considers the number of ways to place $n$ queens on an $n \times n$ board so that no queen attacks another.
+This problem has attracted substantial interest, and a survey on related results can be found in \cite{BS09}.
+While the classical problem counts the number of ways to place non-attacking queens, one natural extension is to consider the maximum number of safe spaces when placing $n$ queens; here the answer is only known for small $n$, as shown in \cite{LV11}.
+The dominating queens problem asks yet another interesting question, by considering the minimum number of queens required to cover an $n \times n$ chess board.
+Inspired by these problems, Miller, Sheng, and Turek showed in \cite{MST21} that for an $n \times n$ board with $n$ randomly placed rooks, the percentage of safe spaces converges to $1/e^2$ as $n\to \infty$.
+Inspired by this paper, we adopt their techniques to several generalizations of the problem, which we outline in Figure \ref{fig:outlineflowchart}.
+We begin by restating some of their key definitions and notation.

+\begin{definition} A board configuration, denoted $\B$, is a choice of placements of attacking pieces.
 For a board configuration on a $k$-dimensional chessboard, we define the binary indicator variable $X_{x_1,\ldots,x_k}$ by